zainab-a8/urban-lamp/README.md

 ## Contributing

 All help is welcome!
-If you have found a bug, just [open a new issue](https://github.com/raatmarien/red-moon/issues/new).
-If you can implement it yourself, just fork this repository, make your changes and open a pull request.
+If you have found a bug or have an idea for a new feature, just
+[open a new issue](https://github.com/raatmarien/red-moon/issues/new).
+If you can implement it yourself, simply fork this repository, make your changes and open a pull request.